 Teaching martial arts is also a very effective way of building your understanding of fighting.
-With traditional martial arts you learn about controlling your movements.
+With traditional martial arts, you learn about controlling your movements.
 You use your power, space, and control against your opponent.
-These are all skills which transfer into all aspects of life.
+These are all skills that transfer into all aspects of life.

-The most important lesson which you can learn with martial arts is learning to control yourself, knowing what your own limits are.
+The most important lesson you can learn with martial arts is learning to control yourself and know what your own limits are.
 Fighting is about getting your opponent to move in the way that you want them to move.
-Fighting is about balance, being in control and learning how to take things in your own hands.
+Fighting is about balance, being in control, and learning how to take things into your own hands.

 Teaching Martial Arts

 Teaching is great!
-Teaching martial arts is a great way to improve your physical and mental health, building confidence in yourself, teaching people and spreading knowledge.
+Teaching martial arts is a great way to improve your physical and mental health, build confidence in yourself, teach people, and spread knowledge.

 If you already teach martial arts, or you teach only children, or if you’re thinking of becoming a martial arts teacher, then you may get frustrated with students who do not do well.
 You may feel lost and even helpless.